at-wr/blog/src/pages/about.md

 ---

-I'm Alan Ye, a.k.a. \_Wr\_, a tech _(maybe)_ guy who loves coding.🧑‍💻 I mainly speaks Chinese, but also skills in English.
+I'm Alan Ye, a.k.a. \_Wr\_, a tech _(maybe)_ guy who loves coding.🧑‍💻 I mainly speaks 中文, but also skills in English.

 This is my personal blog where I write about Web dev, Linux, and other tech or casual stuff.

 ## Table of contents

-## My Interests
+## My Interests / 个人兴趣

 - Computer Science
 - Web Dev </>